awsdocs/aws-sam-developer-guide/doc_source/serverless-deploying.md

 sam deploy --guided
 ```

-## Publishing serverless applications<a name="serverless-deploying-publishing"></a>

-The AWS Serverless Application Repository is a service that hosts serverless applications that are built using AWS SAM\.
-If you want to share serverless applications with others, you can publish them in the AWS Serverless Application Repository\.
-You can also search, browse, and deploy serverless applications that others have published\.
-For more information, see [What Is the AWS Serverless Application Repository?](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/what-is-serverlessrepo.html) in the *AWS Serverless Application Repository Developer Guide*\.

-## Automating deployments<a name="serverless-deploying-automated"></a>

-To automate the deployment process of your serverless application, you can use AWS SAM with a number of other AWS services\.
-+ **CodeBuild**: Use AWS CodeBuild to build, locally test, and package your serverless application\.
-For more information, see [What is AWS CodeBuild?](https://docs.aws.amazon.com/codebuild/latest/userguide/) in the *AWS CodeBuild User Guide*\.
-+ **CodeDeploy**: Use [AWS CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) to gradually deploy updates to your serverless applications\.
-For more information, see [Deploying serverless applications gradually](automating-updates-to-serverless-apps.md)\.
-+ **CodePipeline**: Use AWS CodePipeline to model, visualize, and automate the steps that are required to release your serverless application\.
-For more information, see [What is AWS CodePipeline?](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html) in the *AWS CodePipeline User Guide*\.

-## Troubleshooting<a name="serverless-deploying-troubleshooting"></a>
+## Troubleshooting deployments using the AWS SAM CLI<a name="serverless-deploying-troubleshooting"></a>

 ### AWS SAM CLI error: "Security Constraints Not Satisfied"<a name="troubleshooting-security-constraints"></a>

-When executing `sam deploy --guided`, you are prompted with the question `HelloWorldFunction may not have authorization defined, Is this okay? [y/N]`\.
-If you respond to this prompt with "N" \(the default response\), you see the following error:
+When running sam deploy \-\-guided, you're prompted with the question `HelloWorldFunction may not have authorization defined, Is this okay? [y/N]`\.
+If you respond to this prompt with **N** \(the default response\), you see the following error:

 ```

 Error: Security Constraints Not Satisfied
 ```

-The prompt is informing you that the application you're about to deploy may have an API Gateway API configured without authorization\.
-By responding "N" to this prompt \(the default\), you are saying that this is not OK\.
+The prompt is informing you that the application you're about to deploy might have an Amazon API Gateway API configured without authorization\.
+By responding **N** to this prompt, you're saying that this is not OK\.

 To fix this, you have the following options:
 + Configure your application with authorization\.
 For information about configuring authorization, see [Controlling access to API Gateway APIs](serverless-controlling-access-to-apis.md)\.
-+ Respond to this question with "Y" to indicate that you are OK with deploying an application that has an API Gateway API configured without authorization\.
++ Respond to this question with **Y** to indicate that you're OK with deploying an application that has an API Gateway API configured without authorization\.

+## Gradual deployments<a name="serverless-deploying-gradual"></a>

+If you want to deploy your AWS SAM application gradually rather than all at once, you can specify deployment configurations that AWS CodeDeploy provides\.
+For more information, see [Working with deployment configurations in CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-configurations.html) in the *AWS CodeDeploy User Guide*\.

+For information about configuring your AWS SAM application to deploy gradually, see [Deploying serverless applications gradually](automating-updates-to-serverless-apps.md)\.